xionxiao/App4Unit/README.md

 # AutoTestApp

 JUnit like automatic testing application framework.
+This framework can help developers to build test applications use JUnit like style.
+It also contains Appium script for automation test and build test matrix.

 ## Setup